javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 alert(john.name); // John
 ```

 This approach is sometimes used in libraries to make the syntax more flexible.
-Probably not a good thing to use everywhere though, because it makes a bit less obvious what's going on for a person who's familiar with the internals of `User`.
+Probably not a good thing to use everywhere though, because omitting `new` makes a bit less obvious what's going on.
+With `new` we all know that the new object is being created, that's a good thing.

 ## Return from constructors